SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 The above code defines a class that contains information about a payment package.

 An instance of the class should support the following operations:
-- Can be instantiated with two parameters: a string name and a number value.
+- Can be instantiated with two parameters: a string name and a number value
-- Accessor **name**: gets and sets the value of "name".
+- Accessor **name**: gets and sets the value of "name"
-- Accessor **value**: gets and sets the value of "value".
+- Accessor **value**: gets and sets the value of "value"
-- Accessor **VAT**: gets and sets the value of "VAT".
+- Accessor **VAT**: gets and sets the value of "VAT"
-- Accessor **active**: gets and sets the value of "active".
+- Accessor **active**: gets and sets the value of "active"
-- Function `toString()`: returns a string containing an overview of the instance.
+- Function `toString()`: returns a string containing an overview of the instance

 If the package is not active, append the label `(inactive)` to the printed name.